ibm-cloud-docs/sap-ase-managed/connect.md

 2. Go to the Resource List and launch the Secrets Manager instance.
 3. Select "View Secret" for the `$PREFIX-dba-initial-login` secret under the `$PREFIX-ssp-access-secret-group` secret group.
 4. Confirm you are in a safe environment and copy the secret value.
-5. Launch [OpenVPN](https://openvpn.net/), click the toggle next to the Profile previously configured to connect.
-6. Open your desired internet browser and navigate to the Cloud ASE Portal.
+5. Launch your desired internet browser and navigate to the Cloud ASE Portal.

+If you are unable to connect, verify that you have configured VPN access before continuing.
+VPN access is required to access the Cloud ASE Portal.
+{: tip}

-7. Login with the invited email and initial password from Secets Manager.
+6. Login with your IBM Cloud email and initial password from Secets Manager.

 It is strongly recommended that the initial password be updated.
 To update, click "Forgot Password" on the portal's Login page.
 {: tip}